-Santa Cruz is the largest city on the island and a sharp contrast to Tenerife south.
 It’s populated by nearly half of the island’s population, with over 200,000 permanent residents.
-It’s home to museums, theatres, major government buildings, and a busy harbor.

 It has a much more local atmosphere than the south, and you’ll want to know some Spanish to get around here comfortably.

-Santa Cruz is the best place for expats to live in Tenerife who want to live like a local.
-Rent prices are considerably lower than other locations, and it’s also close to Anaga rural park which is great if you love hiking.
+Santa Cruz is the best place for expats in Tenerife who want to live like a local.
+Rent prices are considerably lower than other locations, and it’s also close to Anaga rural park, which is great if you love hiking.

-It’s a cute city, with several squares, restaurants, and bars that regularly have live music.
-It’s right by the sea, so you’ll have quick access to beautiful coastal hikes as well as Teide national park.
+It’s a cute city with several squares, restaurants, and bars that regularly have live music.
+It’s right by the sea, so you’ll have quick access to beautiful coastal hikes and Teide National Park.

-Another perk of Puerto de la Cruz is that there are also beaches right in the city center, which Santa Cruz doesn’t have.
+Another perk of Puerto de la Cruz is that there are beaches in the city center, which Santa Cruz doesn’t have.

 Best places to stay in Tenerife South

-Las Americas is where I lived for my second month in Tenerife, and it has its pro and cons.
-It’s home to Playa Las Americas, one of the most popular areas of Tenerife for surfing.
+Las Americas: This is where I lived for my second month in Tenerife, and it has pros and cons.
+It’s home to Playa Las Americas, one of Tenerife’s most popular surfing areas.

-It’s probably the most touristy place on the island, but this means you’ll be in the center of everything with restaurants, shops, and bars right outside your door.
-On the downside of this, it can be pretty loud living here, especially if you are living next to the main bar strip called Veronicas.
-They play music until 4am in non-covid times.
+It’s one of the most touristy places on the island of Tenerife, but this means you’ll be in the center of everything, with restaurants, shops, and bars right outside your door.

-Next to Las Americas is Los Cristianos, my preferred neighborhood to live in Tenerife.
-It’s got all the perks of Las Americas yet somehow feels slightly more local.
+Los Cristianos: Next to Las Americas is Los Cristianos, my preferred area in Tenerife.
+It’s got all the perks of Las Americas, yet somehow feels slightly more local.

-Being in the center of the south means you can café and bar hop around without having to worry about a long bus route or taxi home.
+Being in the center of the south means you can café and bar hop around without worrying about a long bus route or taxi home.

-I’ve also met a few nomads who live in Los Gigantes, famous for its 600m high cliff face, stunning natural pools, and being one of the sunniest places on the islands.
+Los Gigantes: I’ve also met a few nomads who live in Los Gigantes, famous for its 600m high cliff face, stunning natural pools, and is one of the sunniest places on the islands.
 It may be the best place to stay in Tenerife if you want to benefit from the better weather in the south without being too much in the party scene.

 Accommodation in Tenerife

-Many digital nomads choose coliving spaces for their accomodation in Tenerife because of the convenience.
+Many digital nomads choose coliving spaces in Tenerife because of the convenience.

 All you have to do is make a booking, and you’ll have instant access to a community of like-minded people and the joys of not having to deal with lease agreements and apartment deposits.

-If you’re only coming to Tenerife for a short period, a coliving space is a great option.
+If you’re only coming to Tenerife temporarily, a coliving space is a great option.